When: November 1st-3rd 2022.

 There have been participants from Apache Maven, coreboot, Debian, Eclipse Adoptium, EdgeBSD, GNU Guix, Max Planck Institute for Security and Privacy (MPI-SP), NetBSD, Octez / Tezos, OpenWrt, pkgsrc, Qubes OS, Quinel Ltd, Tails, Tor Project, Warpforge and more...

-There will be a huge variety of topics to be discussed.
+There was a huge variety of topics discussed.
 To give a few examples:

 - continuing design and development work on .buildinfo infrastructure